redox-os/website/content/faq.en.md

 #### Improved security and reliability without significant performance impact

-As the kernel is small, it uses less memory to do its work and close to bug-free status ([KISS] goal).
+As the kernel is small, it uses less memory to do its work and the limited kernel code helps keep it close to bug-free status ([KISS] goal).

-Beyond being small, the system is written in Rust, this language helps the programmer to write better code that don't cause performance problems.

-Rust implement performance optimization with safety by default.
+Rust's safe and fast language design, combined with the small size of the kernel code base, helps ensure a reliable, performant and easy to maintain core.

 [KISS]: https://en.wikipedia.org/wiki/KISS_principle

 #### Rust-written drivers

-Drivers written in Rust have less bugs, more security and performance (less bugs can bring more performance of the device).
+Drivers written in Rust are likely to have fewer bugs, better security and performance (fewer bugs can bring more performance on the device).

 - [Currently supported devices](/faq/#which-devices-redox-support)